Concordium/concordium-base/idiss/README.md

 - `ip_private_key`, the first part of the private key, used to sign the identity object sent back to the user
 - `ip_cdi_private_key`, the second part of the private key, used to sign the initial account creation message.

-The return value is either an error if some of the values are malformed, or a triple of Strings containing JSON encoded values.
+The return value is either an error if some of the values are malformed, or a struct containing
-The three values are

 - the identity object that is returned to the user
 - the anonymity revocation record
 - the initial account creation object that is sent to the chain
+- the address of the inital account

 Note that the anonymity revocation record only contains the cryptographic parts, the encryptions of data that the anonymity revoker decrypts.
 It does not contain contact information for the user.
 It is the responsibility of the identity provider to maintain that data in addition to the anonymity revocation record.